Trump Says The Feds Should Lower Interest Rates To Zero

-This ARTICLE On Trump Says The Feds Should Lower Interest Rates To Zero Or Less Was PUBLISHED On September 11th, 2019
+This Article Is About Trump Says The Feds Should Lower Interest Rates To Zero Or Less

 BREAKING NEWS: President Trump says the Feds should lower interest rates to zero or less.